 Lahore - 11,126,285

 Lahore has a population of 11,126,285.
 It is the capital of Punjab Province.
 Lahore has a rich history and has served as the capital of various empires such as Shahi, Mughal, and Sikh.
 Lahore’s architecture is a blend of modern and ancient.
 Lahore is considered a cultural, educational, arts, and sports center in Pakistan.
-Lahore contributes almost 13% to Pakistan’s economy and has a lucrative service sector with industries such as real estate, banking, finance services, tourism and information and technology services.
+Lahore contributes almost 13% to Pakistan’s economy and has a lucrative service sector with industries such as real estate, banking, financial services, tourism and information and technology services.
 These industries employ a substantial population in the city.
-The dominant religion in Lahore is Islam, and there are numerous mosques scattered in the city.

 Faisalabad has a population of 3,204,726 and is in a district in the province of Punjab.
 Faisalabad has long been a community of villages and became an urban center under British rule.
 It flourished as a commercial, industrial, and agricultural center into the metropolitan it is today.
-Industries in the city include textiles, pharmaceuticals, paper, beverages, jewelry and food processing.
-Agricultural produce from the city includes cotton, vegetables, wheat and sugarcane.
+Industries in the city include textiles, pharmaceuticals, paper, beverages, jewelry, and food processing.
+Agricultural produce from the city includes cotton, vegetables, wheat, and sugarcane.
 The city’s infrastructure was well planned and includes extensive networks of roads, highways, and rail.
 A growing trend in the city has been the attraction of numerous investors, who initiate mega projects such as malls because of the rising middle class.
-The city has not been immune to problems associated with rapid growth such as slums, shanty towns, and traffic congestion.

 Biggest Cities In Pakistan